triton-inference-server/server/docs/protocol/extension_generate.md

 ### generate v.s. generate_stream

 Both URLs expect the same request JSON object, and generate the same response JSON object.
-However, `generate` return exactly 1 response JSON object, while `generate_stream` may return various number of responses based on the inference results. `generate_stream` returns the responses as [Server-Sent Events](https://html.spec.whatwg.org/multipage/server-sent-events.html#server-sent-events) (SSE), where each response will be a "data" chunk in the HTTP response body.
+However, `generate` returns exactly 1 response JSON object, while `generate_stream` may return multiple responses based on the inference results. `generate_stream` returns the responses as [Server-Sent Events](https://html.spec.whatwg.org/multipage/server-sent-events.html#server-sent-events) (SSE), where each response will be a "data" chunk in the HTTP response body.
-Also note that an error may be returned during inference, whereas the HTTP response code has been set at first response of the SSE, which can result in receiving error object while status code is success (200).
+Also, note that an error may be returned during inference, whereas the HTTP response code has been set in the first response of the SSE, which can result in receiving an [error object](#generate-response-json-error-object) while status code shows success (200).
 Therefore the user must always check whether an error object is received when generating responses through `generate_stream`.

 ### Generate Request JSON Object

 The generate request object, identified as *$generate_request*, is required in the HTTP body of the POST request.
 The model name and (optionally) version must be available in the URL.
-If a version is not provided the server may choose a version based on its own policies or return an error.
+If a version is not provided, the server may choose a version based on its own policies or return an error.

     $generate_request =